The Victorian Reconstruction

 As a great many things said about Englefield or the church can easily be seen to be wrong, or at least not necessarily right, a certain amount of scepticism is not unwarranted in the absence of any hard primary evidence.
 For example, a date of 1874 for the building of the tower and spire, by Scott or another, is obviously wrong, for the Newbury Field Club report in 1873 says they were added “a few years ago”, consistent with the normally given date of 1868.

-However, there is a letter sent by Scott from his Spring Gardens office to Richard Benyon, dated 26 September 1855 and concerning the style of the Englefield Chapel which would seem to settle the matter and confirm that Scott certainly did drawings for both the building and its fittings.
-The records of the Cambridge firm of ecclesiastical woodworkers Rattee and Kett also show that they delivered a new oak reredos to Englefield for GG Scott in 1858 so he (or at least his practice) was certainly involved somehow.
+However, there is a letter sent by Scott from his Spring Gardens office to Richard Benyon, dated 26 September 1855.
+In the letter Scott defends his decision to repair the Englefield Chapel and keep it in the style of the time it was first built (1514) rather than to rebuild it in an earlier style to be consistent with the rest of the church.
+This would seem to settle the matter and confirm that Scott certainly did drawings for both the building and its fittings.
+The records of the Cambridge firm of ecclesiastical woodworkers Rattee and Kett also show that they delivered a new oak reredos to Englefield for GG Scott in 1858.

-Probably the day to day supervision of the work was by Armstrong and two other churches in villages nearby that form part of the wider Englefield estate were also rebuilt at Richard Fellowes Benyon’s expense by him shortly afterwards: St Peter’s at Ufton Nervet (1862) and St Mary’s at Stratfield Mortimer (1869).
-Both are very similar in style to Englefield and we know for certain that Armstrong built St Mary’s, for the Clerk of Works for the Englefield Estate, William Rhind, kept comprehensive and meticulous records.
+Probably the day to day supervision of the work was by Armstrong and two other churches in villages nearby that form part of the wider Englefield estate were also rebuilt at Richard Fellowes Benyon’s expense and attributed to him shortly afterwards: St Peter’s at Ufton Nervet (1862) and St Mary’s at Stratfield Mortimer (1869).
+Both are very similar in style to Englefield and stated in the Historic England listing to be by Armstrong but the Berkshire Chronicle of 4 September 1869 in recording the completion of St Mary’s church and the presentation of a testimonial to William Rhind, Clerk of Works for the Englefield Estate who kept comprehensive and meticulous records, says that “the architectural designs of the church were entrusted to and successfully carried out by him”.
 The gate screen and lodges at the end of the private drive to Englefield House, built in 1862, are in similar style and materials to the Rectory and school (both supposedly by Hardwick) are attributed by Historic England to Armstrong.

 It is unlikely that the church was completely demolished as the newspaper reported, although the chancel seems to have been, but the simple rendered finish on the outside was replaced by knapped flint and the square-headed windows became pointed Gothic lances.
 The inner part of the wall probably remained for there are a number of pre-1855 memorial tablets on the east and south walls of the aisle and the doorways all retain their original arches.
 The interior restoration seems to have been confined to the removal of some galleries, the replacement of the (possibly box) pews with those in use today and the rebuilding of the niches containing the two recumbent figures in the south wall.
 With these constraints the insertion of the new windows in the south elevation involved a certain amount of accommodation on the inside to preserve the external symmetry.
 The western one abuts the porch a little too closely due to the off-centre placing of the door and from the inside the buttressing of the doorway intrudes into the window opening.
 The eastern window appears well-placed from the outside but from the inside it will be seen that it has had to be fitted around the monument to Mary Benyon.